Arosa

 Arosa is a town and a municipality in the Plessur Region in the canton of the Grisons in Switzerland.
 It is both a summer and a winter tourist resort.

 On 1 January 2013, the former municipalities of Calfreisen, Castiel, Langwies, Lüen, Molinis, Peist and St. Peter-Pagig merged into the municipality of Arosa.

 At the end of 2013 the Arosa ski resort was linked with Lenzerheide by cable-car, creating the new ski resort of Arosa Lenzerheide; since that change, transport passes have been valid in both resorts.

-The official language of Arosa is (the Swiss variety of Standard) German, but the main spoken language is the local variant of the Alemannic Swiss German dialect.

 The resort is known throughout Switzerland for its famous ice hockey team, the EHC Arosa which used to be one of the most successful teams in the country.

 History

 Arosa is first mentioned about 1330 as Araus.
 In 1383 it was mentioned as Orossen and in 1428 it was first mentioned as Arosa.

 The first known settlements are from the 13th century.
 After 1300 Arosa German-speaking Walser settlers came from Davos and replaced the original Romansh-speaking inhabitants.
 During the following centuries, the village had a subsistence alpine pasture economy.
 Until 1851 it was politically a part of the Davos municipality.
 Arosa was established as a health resort by a German doctor in 1883, and the first sanatorium was opened in 1888.
 From 1900 on it gradually developed as a winter resort.
 In 1938 the first ski lifts were built, and in 1956 the Weisshorn cable car was opened and further rope and chair lifts followed.